-Lunar New Year: What The Year Of The Tiger Can Do For You
+Lunar New Year: What To Expect In The Year Of The Rabbit

-It’s time to say farewell to winter’s frost and usher in a season of rebirth and renewal and welcome Lunar New Year celebrations 1 Feb 2022.
-It’s the most important occasion in the Chinese calendar and is celebrated in many East and Southeast Asian countries.
-While it’s not known exactly when the festival originated, the event has been marked in China as early as the Shang Dynasty in the 14th century B.C.
+Lunar New Year is the most important occasion in the Chinese calendar and is celebrated in many East and Southeast Asian countries.
+While it’s yet to be discovered precisely when the festival originated, it has been marked in China as early as the Shang Dynasty in the 14th century BC.

-So 新年快樂, Xīnnián kuàilè (in Pinyin) and ㄒㄧㄣ ㄋㄧㄢˊ ㄎㄨㄞˋ ㄌㄜˋ (in Zhuyin), which directly translates to New Year Happy!
-Another common greeting at this time of year is gong xi fa cai (in Mandarin Chinese) or gong hei fat choy (in Cantonese Chinese) which means ‘I wish you prosperity,’ willing riches and affluence to all you say it to.
+So 新年快樂, Xīnnián kuàilè (in Pinyin) and ㄒㄧㄣ ㄋㄧㄢˊ ㄎㄨㄞˋ ㄌㄜˋ (in Zhuyin), directly translates to New Year Happy!
+Another common greeting at this time of year is gong xi fa cai (in Mandarin Chinese) or gong hei fat choy (in Cantonese Chinese), which means ‘I wish you prosperity,’ wishing riches and affluence to all you say it to.

-Family is at the heart of the festival and a sumptuous feast is held on Lunar New Year’s Eve, bringing family together from far and wide.
+Family is at the festival’s heart, and a sumptuous feast is held on Lunar New Year’s Eve, bringing family together from far and wide.
 The menu is bursting with dishes associated with luck or even resembling riches themselves.
 Chinese-style dumplings look much like gold pieces or ingots used as money in the past, a sign that affluence is on the horizon for the new year.
-After the meal, some family members will stay up late, or even through the night, putting the bed the events of the past year and welcoming in the new – this is called shou sui.
+After the meal, some family members will stay up late, or even through the night, putting to bed the past year’s events and welcoming in the new – this is called shousui.

 It’s a time to be reunited with family members, and as the new year kicks off, people visit their loved ones – with one notable exception, the third day of the month, when it’s believed that tension is more likely to arise.
 There are many traditions and superstitions associated with this time of year.
 For example, people are discouraged from washing or cutting their hair on the first day of the Lunar New Year.
 This is because the Chinese character for hair is the first character in the word for prosper – and of course, it would be foolish to wash or cut away any upcoming prosperity.